mndillon/toki-pona-nanpa-linja-n/README.md

 Used when non-zero digits follow the block.

 ```
-ene     = more parts to follow
+eke     = more parts to follow
 ```

 ### Zero-Block Units